ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_creation/guide.en-sg.md

 ## Requirements

-- An MX Plan solution, available as part of our [Web Hosting plans](/links/web/hosting), the [100M free hosting](https://www.ovhcloud.com/en-sg/domains/free-web-hosting/) included with a domain name (activated in advance), or ordered separately as a standalone solution
+- An MX Plan solution, available as part of our [Web Hosting plans](/links/web/hosting)
 - Access to the [OVHcloud Control Panel](/links/manager), in the `Web Cloud`{.action} section

 > [!primary]